eduardosalcedo/Project1/README.md

 # Project1
-#Programmin assignment 1 for Python Course at MDC
+#Programming assignment 1 for Python Course at MDC